Cops have a dance party with Queens community

 State Senator Jose Peralta also joined in on the fun.

 "It's really about making sure the NYPD and the community come together as one.
-The community feels comfortable enough with the NYPD and they can break that mentality of its us against them," he said.
+The community feels comfortable enough with the NYPD, and they can break that mentality of it's us against them," he said.

 All in all it was a night of smiles and a real love for dancing and exercising.
 The NYPD says they want to do more events like this one.